jackie-do/ruby_and_rails_knowledge/7_gems/useful_gems.md

   > * `bullet` - The Bullet gem is designed to help you increase your application's performance by reducing the number of queries it makes.
   > * [`meta_request`](https://github.com/dejan/rails_panel) - Provides insight to db/rendering/total times, parameter list, rendered views and more.
   > * [`derailed_benchmarks`](https://github.com/zombocom/derailed_benchmarks) - A series of things you can use to benchmark a Rails or Ruby app.
+  > * [`benchmark-ips`](https://github.com/evanphx/benchmark-ips) - Benchmark - An iterations per second enhancement to Benchmark
+  > * [`benchmark-memory`](https://github.com/michaelherold/benchmark-memory) - Benchmark - a tool that helps you to benchmark the memory usage of different pieces of code

 ## 2) Server, Database, Architect, Coding Patterns
   > * `apartment` - Apartment provides tools to help you deal with multiple tenants in your Rails application